 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What Is the Climate like in Greenland?
+What Is the Climate Like in Greenland?

 Greenland’s weather changes between regions.
 This country experiences great differences in temperature over the seasons.